 Where are online courses sold?

 - Create a sales page.
 If you don’t have a website of your own, you just have to create a sales page.
-There are tons of possibilities out there, but I like to choose the easiest – and cheapest one, which is the sales page which comes with your teaching platform.
+There are tons of possibilities out there, but I like to choose the easiest – and cheapest one, which is the sales page that comes with your teaching platform.
 At least for your first online course.

 - Set a price for your course & hit publish!